Skip to main content

 1. “I bought this after researching a lot of “hibachi” type grills.
 This one is much easier to maintain, and more durable for something that I’m going to bring along with me.”

 2. “Just about a perfect portable charcoal grill.
-Decent size and upper and lower vents offed precise heat control.”
+Decent size and upper and lower vents offered precise heat control.”

 3. “Very good small outdoor grill.
 Have cooked chicken, steak, and rack of lamb.”